DTV Terms Of Service

 10. Billing; Payment.
 You begin accruing charges to your account for your Internet Service on the Installation Date.
 You will be billed monthly but the billing dates are subject to change.
 Recurring charges are billed one (1) month in advance.
 All other charges are billed in the month following incurrence, but are sometimes applied to a subsequent billing.
 You must pay all charges on your account by the due date on your bill.
 Past due amounts accrue interest until paid at the rate of 1.5% per month or the highest rate allowed by law.
 If you agree to any auto-payment option through your bank or credit account, we may initiate payment from your account for all amounts we bill you without additional authorization or notice.
 You may be charged additional fees if your payment is denied by a financial institution.
 Acceptance of less than full payment shall not waive our right to collect all amounts that you owe us.
 You may dispute any charge on your bill provided you do so in writing within forty-five (45) days of the bill date, otherwise the charges shall be deemed correct and undisputable.
 You agree to pay any costs we incur collecting past due amounts, including collection fees, attorneys’ fees, court costs and expenses.

 11. Authorized User, Use and Responsibilities.
 You will be provided with a User ID and password to enable you to access your Internet Service.
 You agree to protect your User ID and password, and to pay for all activity associated with it.
 You agree that you are responsible for all use on your account, including any secondary accounts or sub-accounts registered to your primary account.
 You understand this means that you accept full liability and responsibility for the actions of anyone who uses your Internet Service via your account, or any secondary accounts, with or without your permission.
 You also agree to use your Internet Service only within the United States.
 Our Internet Packages for residential customers are not available to businesses and may not be used for any business or commercial purpose.
 Our Internet Packages for business customers are available only to bona fide businesses solely for business or commercial uses.
-If your Internet Package includes “Rolling Gigs” or similar feature, any unused GIGs from your monthly usage allocation will carry over to the next billing cycle (not to exceed 12 billing cycles), otherwise any unused GIGs expire at the end of the billing period.
-You will incur additional charges if your actual GIG usage for any month exceeds the total of your monthly usage allocation plus any rollover GIGs in your account.
+Any unused GIGs expire at the end of the billing period.
+You will incur additional charges if your actual GIG usage for any month exceeds the total of your monthly usage allocation.
 To avoid such additional charges, you are encouraged to periodically visit our Website and log in to your account to check your accumulated monthly usage.
 If your Internet Package includes any “unlimited” usage, this means reasonable usage.
 If we determine your usage of the Internet Service is excessive or exceeds the norm for such unlimited usage service, we reserve the right to change your Internet Package to one without unlimited usage or terminate your Internet Service.
 We will notify you prior to taking any actions permitted under this section.